Clear Grits: History

-Initially led by Peter Perry, they later came under the leadership of Toronto newspaper editor George Brown, and in 1857 joined with the Reform Party, which was a loose alliance of liberal-minded reformers that became the Ontario Liberal Party and Liberal Party of Canada.
+Initially led by Peter Perry, they later came under the leadership of Toronto newspaper editor George Brown.
+In 1857, the Clear Grits joined with the Reform Party, which was a loose alliance of liberal-minded reformers that became the Ontario Liberal Party and Liberal Party of Canada.

 Impact

 The "Clear Grits" was one of a long series of farmer-based radical reform movements.
 Later examples were the United Farmers and the Co-operative Commonwealth Federation, the direct ancestor of the modern New Democratic Party.